Building resilience in a changing world

 Adrian’s experience spans leadership roles with some of the industry’s largest marine fuel suppliers, including Chemoil Energy, where he was responsible for successfully driving the company through to IPO; and as Vice President and General Manager of OW Bunker where he established its physical supply operation in the USA.

-Elected to the board of the International Bunker Industry Association (IBIA) in 2020, Adrian is currently its Treasurer and Chairman of the IBIA’s Americas Regional Board.
+Elected to the board of the International Bunker Industry Association (IBIA) in 2020, Adrian is currently Chairman of the IBIA’s Americas Regional Board.

 This session will begin with a global and regional overview of the bunkering sector, looking at changing trading patterns, tightening profit margins and the impact on daily operation of international developments.
 It will then look more closely at fuel quality trends, bunker pricing, credit and risk, digitalisation and efficiency.